Val Gardena vs Cortina: Where to stay?

 About crowds, quickly.

-If you want everything to flow without friction, this might start to feel a bit like work.
+If you want everything to flow easily, this might start to feel a bit like work.
 Like, it’s not that hard, but it’s also not as easy as Val Gardena.
 And what hotel you choose in Cortina is more important than in Val Gardena.

-But if you like trips that feel active, dynamic, and a little bit self-directed, Cortina rarely feels boring.
+But if you like trips that feel active, dynamic, and a little bit self-directed, Cortina will definitely not feel boring.

 And if Cortina is a bit too upscale for you hotels-wise, you can check places like Dobbiaco.
 It’s still conveniently located, but more budget-friendly.
 And if you’re going in off-season, like April, Dobbiaco is also a better choice.